PDF File Security

 Locklizard takes your document protection seriously.

-Our DRM PDF Security products enable you to share documents securely without insecure passwords or plug-ins, and enforces access, location, expiry, and usage controls.
-Your PDF files remain safe no matter where they reside, with the ability to revoke them regardless of their location or device.
+Our DRM PDF Security products enable you to share documents securely without insecure passwords or plug-ins, and enforce access, location, expiry, and usage controls.
+Your PDF files remain safe no matter where they reside, and you can revoke them regardless of their location or device.

-See our customer testimonials or read our case studies to see why thousands of organizations use Locklizard PDF security to securely share and sell their documents.
+See our customer testimonials or read our case studies to see why thousands of organizations use Locklizard PDF security to share and sell their documents securely.

 Customer Testimonials